shipwright-io/community/ships/0022-build-strategy-volumes.md

 #### Deprecate Implicit emptyDir Volumes

 Shipwright currently creates an implicit `emtpyDir` volume if one or more build steps declare a volume mount.
-This behavior should be deprecated as a prerequsite to releasing this feature.
+This behavior should be deprecated as a prerequisite to releasing this feature.
 Implicit emptyDir volumes can then be removed when this feature is released.

 #### Strategy Volumes API